-Not surprisingly, these are questions we find ourselves asking when we do our rounds of the web, keeping up to date on design and ecommerce trends, and tracking down product photography for our theme demos.
+Not surprisingly, these are questions we find ourselves asking when we do our rounds of the web, keeping up to date on ecommerce design trends, and tracking down product photography for our Shopify theme demos.

 Over the years, we’ve gotten pretty good at figuring out which ecommerce platform a store is running on, as well as whether it’s using a custom-built theme or an existing template.
 Part of this is helped by simply knowing the ecommerce and theme space (you can often tell a Shopify store by looking for the word “collection” in the URL), but there are some tools and tactics out there that can give you a pretty accurate idea of how a store was built.